Elon Musk: In Seven Years, SpaceX Could Land Humans on Mars

 Musk is known for being ambitious; SpaceX is the first company to reliably reuse portions of rockets, Tesla’s electric cars (models S3X and the forthcoming Y) have waiting lists several years long, and the Hyperloop—which could whittle travel time between San Francisco and Los Angeles to a paltry 45 minutes—is in development.

-But his timelines have generally elicited a bit of an eyeroll from spaceflight experts who know not to trust his projected deadlines.
+But his timelines have generally elicited a bit of an eyeroll from some spaceflight experts who know not to necessarily trust his projected deadlines.
 As an example, SpaceX has promised to roll out the big, bad Falcon Heavy rocket for years.
 But that rocket, which plays a crucial role in Musk’s plans to send humans around the moon and put a lander on Mars in 2018 – hasn’t been tested yet.

 Perhaps responding to some of the criticism about delays, Musk wryly noted that the 2022 first launch date was not a typo—but acknowledged that it is “aspirational.”

+“While the timeline and capabilities are certainly ambitious, I’m bullish on U.S industry's ability to carry out challenging and far-reaching goals,” says the University of Colorado, Boulder’s Bobby Braun, who is NASA’s former chief technologist.
+“It’s great to see the private sector lead in this way, and I hope we see more of it.”

 Musk’s Mars dream is audacious, to say the least.
 But achieving it wouldn’t require unprecedented technical innovation.
-The science and engineering are set on solid foundations, said Bobby Braun, now the dean of engineering and applied sciences at the University of Colorado, Boulder, in an interview last year.
-The scaled-down version of Musk’s original architecture is likely to be even more feasible.
+The science and engineering are set on solid foundations, and already, Braun notes that SpaceX has achieved portions of the plan that once sounded beyond bold, such as reusable rocket boosters.

+“It’s this type of pragmatic and continuing technology advancement that could open up the solar system in new and fascinating ways to humanity,” he says.

 Instead, one of the major hurdles is financial.
 SpaceX simply doesn’t have enough cash to fund the venture on its own, and convincing public or private partners to buy in isn’t exactly as easy as running on Mars, where gravity is about one-third that of Earth’s.

-Note: Editor's note: This article has been updated with additional comment.